ufz/ogs/web/content/docs/tutorials/bhe_meshing/bhe_meshing.md

     d = d+1
 ```

-Now, the 'gmsh.model.geo.extrude' command extrudes the surface 1 along the z axis and automatically creates a new volume (as well as all the needed points, curves and surfaces).
+Now, the `gmsh.model.geo.extrude` command extrudes the surface 1 along the z axis and automatically creates a new volume (as well as all the needed points, curves and surfaces).
 The function takes a vector of (dim, tag) pairs as input as well as the translation vector, and returns a vector of (dim, tag) pairs as output.

-The 2D mesh extrusion is done with the same 'extrude()' function, but by specifying element 'Layers' (Here, one layer each with 12 subdivisions with a total height of 120).
+The 2D mesh extrusion is done with the same `extrude()` function, but by specifying element `Layers` (Here, one layer each with 12 subdivisions with a total height of 120).
 The number of elements for each layer and the (end) height of each layer are specified in two vectors.
-The last (optional) argument for the extrude() function specifies whether the extruded mesh should be recombined or not.
+The last (optional) argument for the `extrude()` function specifies whether the extruded mesh should be recombined or not.
-In this case, it is 'True' since we want to recombine and produce prism mesh elements.
+In this case, it is `True` since we want to recombine and produce prism mesh elements.

-Later 'gmsh.model.addPhysicalGroup' command used to group elementary geometrical entities into more meaningful groups, e.g. to define some mathematical ("domain", "boundary"), functional ("left wing", "fuselage") or material ("steel", "carbon") properties.
+Later `gmsh.model.addPhysicalGroup` command used to group elementary geometrical entities into more meaningful groups, e.g. to define some mathematical ("domain", "boundary"), functional ("left wing", "fuselage") or material ("steel", "carbon") properties.
 Gmsh will export in output files only mesh elements that belong to at least one physical group.
 Physical groups are also identified by tags, i.e. strictly positive integers, that should be unique per dimension (0D, 1D, 2D or 3D).

 ```python
 gmsh.model.geo.synchronize()